Leading International Traditional and Classic Boat Sales

 2011 brought one of my most exciting adventures as mate aboard ‘Activ’ on an expedition to North-East Greenland to undertake scientific and artistic projects.
 You can see the story of this trip at www.ekspeditionen2011.dk.
 Since then I have skippered the West Country trading ketch Bessie Ellen during the charter season giving me useful experience in maintaining, handling and sailing these wonderful old boats.
 I like to get away to sea as much as possible, a little bit of salt air helps keep the mind sane and the body fresh!

 These days I sail a Nordic Folkboat, Wilma.
 She was built in Sweden in 1956 and after purchasing her in 2018 I carried out a thorough refit.
-I sail now with my wife and 2 young girls, bringing up the next generation of Wooden Ships crew!
+I sail now with my wife and two young girls, bringing up the next generation of Wooden Ships crew!

 Wooden Ships classic yachts brokers have an extensive database of boats for sale.
 With a wide range of sailboats, classic yachts, motor yachts and small classic boats, Wooden Ships has one of the largest selections of traditional wooden boats and yachts for sale in the UK.

 Our goal is to help you find the boat that best suits your needs by providing impartial, expert advice.
+If you want to sell your classic boat we will advise the best course of action.